Marteeh/pyPEG-http/README.md

     qvalue          = ( "0" [ "."
 DIGIT+ ] )
                     | ( "1" [ "."
 "0"+ ] )

-- Accept: for simplicity, I decided that the format of the Accept would be type/subtype.
+- *Accept*: "Informs the server about the types of data that can be sent back".
+For simplicity, I decided that the format of the Accept would be type/subtype.

         Accept      = "Accept" ":" type "/" subtype *(parameter) [accept-params]